Mercedes-Benz G-Class: G 550 Night Edition (2013–2015)

 Exclusive to the Japanese market, 100 units of the G 550 Night Edition were produced with a black paint finish, AMG badges on the front fenders/wings and five twin-spoke, aluminium wheels finished in titanium grey.
 Two choices of interior colours were offered: porcelain white (60 units) and classic red (40 units).
 The dashboard and centre console were trimmed with designo piano lacquer black wood.
 The roof liner was Alcantara in anthracite colour.
 The sales price was ¥13,900,000 JPY.

 G-Class Cabriolet "Final Edition 200" (2013–2014)

 To commemorate the production end of the two-door cabriolet, Mercedes-Benz introduced the "Final Edition 200" with the G 500 being the only model variation.
 All of the 200 units had been sold out prior to its premiere at 2013 Frankfurt Auto Show.
-Externally, the soft top and tonneau cover are beige in colour, the grille is chrome-coloured, and the 5-spoke light-alloy wheels are painted in titanium grey.
+Externally, the soft top and tonneau cover are beige in colour, the grille is chrome-coloured, and the 5-spoke light-alloy wheels are paint in titanium grey.
 The B-pillars are fitted with "Final Edition 200" badges.
 The interior received designo leather seats and door panels coloured in ecru with black trim, satin-finished light brown poplar wood trim, and an AMG performance steering wheel.